Menus and Settings

 Temp Units Toggle °F / °C Temperature display units (only visible when connected to a PRO base station)

 Channel View Toggle Combined / Single How the Equalizer and Oscilloscope display channels.
 Combined (default) shows all channels in one screen.
-Single gives each channel its own Equalizer and Oscilloscope screen.
+Single gives each channel its own Equalizer and Oscilloscope screen and you tap the canvas to advance to the next channel.
 See Display and Navigation for details.

 Min/Max Toggle All-Time / Window Controls the Min/Max readouts on the Voltage and Temperature graph screens.
 All-Time shows the lowest and highest values observed since the RTC was powered on.
 Window shows the lowest and highest values currently visible in the graph's rolling window.